gabe-terrell/go-router/README.md

 ## Apex Routers

 For routers requiring more complex logic, an Apex class that extends GoRouter can be created.
-The class simply needs to extend the `String route(String param)` method and return a relative URL to the page it should route to.
+The class simply needs to override the `String route(String param)` method and return a relative URL to the page it should route to.

 An example of a simple use case is defining a router for handling the default